dwarvesf/playground/00_fleeting/go-commentary-jul-12.md

   - generics
 authors:
   - fuatto
-title: "Go Commentary July 08"
+title: "Go Commentary #3: Generic Collections, Generics Constraints, AI Bot"
 description: "Implementing generic collections in Go: challenges and solutions, with examples of sortable sets and constraints.
 Updates on Go's generics support and insights on a new AI bot being developed for the Go community.
 Stay current with Go's evolving ecosystem and best practices for using generics effectively."
 date: 2024-07-12
 ---